danfinlay/Blockly-Brainstorming/README.md

 While the benefits of importing javascript to blockly could be powerful, without legibility and ease of entry, I would have to seriously question who the program was built for.
 Blocks by their very nature are for non-programmers, so that's who we have to keep in mind.

-This leads me to consider I have to consider the merits that might be explored by simply building an NPM for Blockly.
+This leads me to consider the merits that might be explored by simply building an NPM for Blockly.

 ##Blockly Package Manager